-Tata Power Signs Mou With Asian Development Bank For US$4.25 Billion To Finance Key Clean Energy Power Projects
+Tata Power Signs MoU with Asian Development Bank for US$4.25 Billion to Finance Key Clean Energy Power Projects

-(MENAFN- Caribbean News Global) SINGAPORE – Tata Power, one of India's leading integrated power companies, and the Asian Development bank (ADB) have signed a Memorandum of Understanding (MoU) coinciding with the ongoing Climate conference (COP29) at Baku, Azerbaijan, to evaluate financing for its several strategic projects aimed at enhancing India's power infrastructure and promoting renewable and clean energy.
+(MENAFN- Adfactors PR) Bengaluru, 21st November, 2024: Tata Power, one of India’s leading integrated power companies, and the Asian Development Bank (ADB) have signed a Memorandum of Understanding (MoU) coinciding with the ongoing Climate Conference (COP29) at Baku, Azerbaijan, to evaluate financing for its several strategic projects aimed at enhancing India’s power infrastructure and promoting renewable and clean energy.

 The MoU outlines the evaluation of financing for several key ongoing projects such as the 966 MW Solar Wind Hybrid project and Pumped Hydro Storage Project and other projects in the pipeline around energy transition, decarbonization, and battery storage as well as ongoing financing for capex towards strengthening the distribution networks managed by Tata Power.